Our Services

 Helpful Resources

-Melatonin is generally low risk at small doses but can slightly lower blood pressure and affect heart rate when combined with blood pressure medications.
-Always review your full medication list, measure your blood pressure before and after starting a low bedtime dose, and monitor for side effects like dizziness or palpitations.
+Melatonin is generally low-risk at small doses, but it can slightly lower blood pressure and alter heart rate when combined with blood pressure medications.
+To protect your heart, follow these key safety steps:

 Melatonin is a hormone your brain produces at night to help regulate sleep and wake cycles.
 Over-the-counter melatonin supplements are popular for: